 Soaking or saturating leather, especially perforated leather, as well as other interior surfaces, may cause permanent damage.
 Wipe excess moisture from these surfaces after cleaning and allow them to dry naturally.
 Never use heat, steam, or spot removers.
 Do not use cleaners that contain silicone or wax-based products.
-Cleaners containing these solvents can permanently change the appearance and feel of leather or soft trim, and are not recommended.
+Cleaners containing these solvents can permanently change (Continued)